imageboss/imageboss-wordpress/imageboss-plugin/readme.txt

 * Image Filters.
 * Watermarking.

+Caution: This plugin may cause some server side cache services to return non-cached content to all users.

 == Installation ==

 Installing "WordPress ImageBoss Plugin" can be done either by searching for "ImageBoss" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps: